 Nature Dependent Trade

 The invasion of Ukraine has pushed sovereign states to reflect on the types of governments with which they trade.
-Recently, many democratic governments have been assessing their sources of non-renewable natural capital trade – notably oil & gas as well as metals & ores.
+Initially, many democratic governments assessed their exposure to non-renewable natural capital trade – notably oil & gas as well as metals & ores.

 Planet Tracker has developed a dashboard that maps the trade of key renewable agricultural exports to their sources by political systems.
 Most exposed to disruption from non-democratic states are cotton, fish and cereals, in descending order.
 Meat could be vulnerable if feedstock supplies were impacted.